 Official website: www.drumtunepro.com

 The app interface is very well designed.
-Although minimalistic, it has every essential feature you need, easily accessible.
+Although it is minimalistic, it does provide every essential feature you need.

 This is how it works: